 Patients are encouraged to mainly drink water for the first week but they may be able to drink diluted juices or juices made with artificial sweeteners.
 Patients also have the option to have light broths or sugar-free gelatin.
 For those who can’t let coffee go, decaffeinated coffee and teas are okay during the first week.

 Ultimately, it is best to follow the postoperative instructions given by a professional to truly know what to drink the first week after the surgery.
-To learn more about the postoperative diet of a gastric sleeve surgery, feel free to make an appointment with one of the knowledgeable surgeons at the Seduction Cosmetic Center.
+To learn more about the postoperative diet of a gastric sleeve surgery, feel free to make an appointment with one of the knowledgeable surgeons at the Miami Plastic Surgery Center.